FlickeringIRoam/FAIG/README.md

 3. Cross Platform (Linux and Windows)
 4. Python3

+After checkout, copy default.conf to config.conf and enter settings into there

 **We have a Discord Server for Help, Support and Chat .... https://discord.gg/ZfwukPz**

 **More Information can be found on Reddit ....https://www.reddit.com/r/UKInvesting/comments/7q67cw/faig_fully_automated_ig_trading_a_python_script/**